genemine/REBET/README.md

 ## 3. Usage
 Notes: REBET was tested on linux.

 Using REBET is very simple.
-Just follow the steps below:
+Just follow the steps below:<br>
 Step 1: open your R or Rstudio. <br>
 Step 2: in the R command window, run the following command to load the R package.